urosevic/youtube-channel/readme.txt

 = Where to find Playlist ID? =

-Playlist ID can be manually extracted from YouTube playlist URL.
-Just look for string after `&list=` parameter in URL which can contain lowercase and uppercase letters, dash and underscore characters.
-Regular playlists starts with uppercase letters **PL** (like *PLEC850BE962234400*), but Playlist ID for YouTube mixes start with uppercase **RD** (like *RDCfMMlT8Lyns*).
+Manually extract Playlist ID from YouTube playlist URL.
+Find string after `&list=` parameter in URL.
+Playlist ID can contain lowercase and uppercase letters, dash and underscore characters.
+Regular playlists starts with uppercase letters **PL** (like *PLEC850BE962234400*), while Playlist ID for YouTube mixes start with uppercase **RD** (eg. *RDCfMMlT8Lyns*).

 = Video titles missing after plugin update =

-If you inserted videos by shortcode previous v3.0.8 then you probably have set parameter `showtitle=1`.
+If you entered shortcode before version 3.0.8, you could have set the parameter `showtitle=1`.

-Since version v3.0.8 of plugin this parameter has been changed to accept values `none`, `above` and `below`, depending do you wish to hide video title, or to display them above/below video thumbnail.
+This parameter now accepts different values: `none`, `above` and `below`, depending do you wish to hide the video title or to show it above/below the video thumbnail.

-So, you can:
+You can do the following:
-1. Remove `showtitle` parameter from shortcode and set **Show title** global plugin option on **Content** tab, or
+1. Remove the `showtitle` parameter from the shortcode and set **Show title** global plugin option on **Content** tab, or
 1. Change parameter `showtitle` to `above` or `below`.

-= How to force embeding 320p video with better audio quality? =
+= How to force embedding 320p video with better audio quality? =

-YouTube provide 320p videos if height of embeded video is set to 320 or more.
-If you use small YTC video size, 240p will be loaded instead.
-So, you could not force 720p in tiny YTC.
+YouTube provide 320p videos if the height of the embedded video is 320 or more.
+If you use a small YTC video size, 240p will be loaded instead.
+It's not possible to force 720p in tiny YTC.

-= I enabled option `Hide YT Logo` but YouTube logo is still visible =
+= I enabled option `Hide YT Logo` and YouTube logo is still visible =

-Modestbranding option does not work for all videos, so a lot of videos will still have YouTube logo in control bar.
-I recommend to enable option `Hide player controls` instead.
+The modestbranding option does not work for all videos.
+A lot of videos still have the YouTube logo in the control bar.
+We recommend enabling the option `Hide player controls` instead.

-Also, even when hidding logo works for your video, on hover or when video is paused in upper right corner will be displayed YouTube link/logo.
+The logo appears in the upper right corner on hover or when the video pauses.
 [Read more here](https://developers.google.com/youtube/player_parameters#modestbranding)

-= How I can achieve 'wall' layout with one featured thumbnail? =
+= How I can achieve a 'wall' layout with one featured thumbnail? =

-You can try with shortcode combination:
+Start with following shortcode combination:

 `[youtube_channel num=7 responsive=1 class=ytc_wall_1-6 resource=2 random=1]`

-and custom CSS code added to theme style.css or similar customization:
+Then add custom CSS code to Customizer, or child theme **style.css** or to [Head & Footer Code](https://wordpress.org/plugins/head-footer-code/) plugin:

 `.youtube_channel.ytc_wall_1-6 .ytc_video_container {
     padding: 5px;
     box-sizing: border-box;